Xilinx/mlir-aie/docs/Tracing.md

 ## 2. Configuring host code/ XRT to write trace values in hex format into a text file

-Once the trace hardware is configured, we want the host code to read the trace data in DDR and write it out to a text file for post-run processing.
+Once the trace hardware is configured, we want the host code to read the trace data from DDR and write it out to a text file for post-run processing.
 In the case of a python code in a jupyter notebook, we can do this with a few python calls.

 ### Extracting trace from output buffer and writing values out to a text file
-This section of code that runs application and reads the output buffer into `output`.
-We call helper functions to extract the trace data and write it out to a file.
-One parameter is the trace buffer size (`trace_size`) which we declare here and should match the [shimDMA `buffer_length` above](#configure-shimdma).
+This section of code runs the application and reads the output buffer into the variable `output`.
+We call some helper functions to extract the trace data and write it out to a file.
+One parameter that is important to define is the trace buffer size (`trace_size`) which we declare here and should match the shimDMA `buffer_length` [above](#configure-shimdma).
 ```
 trace_size = 16384    # in bytes